 In 2002 Dr. West received the American Anthropological Association’s Anthropology and Environment Junior Scholar Award, in 2004 she received the American Association of University Women Junior Faculty Fellowship and the American Council of Learned Societies Faculty Fellowship, and in 2006 she received the Rockefeller Foundation’s Bellagio Fellowship.
 In 2012 she became the Chair of the Ecology and Culture University Seminar at Columbia University.

-Dr. West, who is a past president of the Anthropology and Environment Section of the American Anthropological Association, is currently the chair of the Association of Social Anthropology in Oceania.
+Dr. West is a past president of the Anthropology and Environment Section of the American Anthropological Association as well as past chair of the Association of Social Anthropology in Oceania.
 She is also the founder and co-editor of the journal Environment and Society: Advances in Research.